 - We must realize that like or not, we have enemies that are waging war against us, we must fight these enemies with a fighters heart.

 - Discipline – to correct, instruct, or train.
 We must pursue discipline in every aspect of life.
 We have become undisciplined men, which has rendered us more spiritually active than spiritually effective.
+As John Piper says: “brothers, physical discipline is of some value”.

 - Direction – it is direction (not intention) that equals destination – “Andy Stanley”.
 Let us stop patting ourselves on the back for our good intentions.
 We need to step back and look at the direction our life is going.
 Intentions to not lead to desired goals, direction does.
+We need to walk, and walk with purpose.

 - Character – The will or ability to do what is right, as God defines what is right, regardless of the cost – “Andy Stanley” Our sanctification is about the Spirit of God building the character of Christ Himself in us.
 We need more men of character, men who will do and stand up for what is right, regardless of the cost.